Great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 It's not reflected in the way Obama's behaving.

-It's not reflected in the way the Democrats are behaving in the way they're talking.
+It's not reflected in the way the Democrats are behaving and the way they're talking.

 And guess what?

-NBC News has just admitted, quote, our poll was skewed.
+F. Chuck Todd, NBC News, has just admitted, quote, our poll was skewed.

-I wasn't gonna do I like Brian Williams, even though Brian Williams is so tough.
+I like Brian Williams, even though Brian Williams, this is so tough.

-I you remember when Brian Williams had that nine o'clock show at MSNBC.
+You remember when Brian Williams had that 9 o'clock show at MSNBC?

 Back when MSNBC was a responsible place.